Ladder99/ladder99/docs/pages/about.md

 Our plan is to eventually release additional premium services built around the Ladder99 pipeline, including Cloud storage, Knowledge Graph integration, and Predictive Analytics.

+## Repository

+The Ladder99 repository is at https://github.com/Ladder99/ladder99.

 ## Contact Us

 You can reach us at info@ladder99.com.

+## Social Media

+Follow us on Twitter at https://twitter.com/ladder99_com, and Medium at https://medium.com/@ladder99.

 ## License